Moco: A Learnable Meta Optimizer for Combinatorial Optimization

 \section{Abstract}

 Relevant combinatorial optimization problems (COPs) are often NP-hard.
 While they have been tackled mainly via handcrafted heuristics in the past, advances in neural networks have motivated the development of general methods to \emph{learn} heuristics from data.
 Many approaches utilize a neural network to directly construct a solution, but are limited in further improving based on already constructed solutions at inference time.
-Our approach, \textsc{Moco}, learns a graph neural network that updates the solution construction procedure based on features extracted from the current search state.
-This meta training procedure targets the overall best solution found during the search procedure given information such as the search budget.
-This allows \textsc{Moco} to adapt to varying circumstances such as different computational budgets. \textsc{Moco} is a fully learnable meta optimizer that does not utilize any problem specific local search or decomposition.
-We test \textsc{Moco} on the Traveling Salesman Problem (TSP) and Maximum Independent Set (MIS) and show that it outperforms other approaches on MIS and is overall competitive on the TSP, especially outperforming related approaches, partially even if they use additional local search.
-Our code is available on GitHub\footnote[2]{\url{https://github.com/TimD3/Moco}}.
+Our approach, \textsc{Moco}, defines a lightweight solution construction procedure, guided by a single continuous vector $\theta$ (called heatmap) and learns a neural network to update $\theta$ for a single instance of a COP at inference time.
+The update is based on various features of the current search state.
+The training procedure is budget aware, targeting the overall best solution found during the entire search. \textsc{Moco} is a fully learnable meta optimizer not utilizing problem specific heuristics or requiring optimal solutions for training.
+We test \textsc{Moco} on the Traveling Salesman Problem (TSP) and Maximum Independent Set (MIS) and show that it significantly improves over other heatmap based methods.\footnote{A prior version was published in Advances in Knowledge Discovery and Data Mining.
+PAKDD 2025.
+Lecture Notes in Computer Science, vol 15872.
+Springer, Singapore. } \keywords{COPs \and RL \and TSP \and MIS.}